AnishaGupta97/Illumio/README.md

     ```bash
     java -cp bin com.java.illumio.main.FlowLogProcessor
     ```
-3. The program will generate the output files in the output directory, which will be created if it doesn't exist..
+3. The program will generate the output files in the output directory, which will be created if it doesn't exist.
+The output will be in the form of `output_YYYYMMDD_HHmmss.txt`

 ## Testing